 Keep a copy of the report for your records and future use.

-CIC will verify all ECA reports submitted with an application with the organization that produced the report.
+IRCC will verify all ECA reports submitted with an application with the organization that produced the report.

 - Date Modified: